Harshavardhan-Babu-Nikkam/ios-team/swiftUI-style-guide.md

 # O.C.
-Tanner Swift Style Guide
+Tanner SwiftUI Style Guide

 This style guide outlines the coding conventions of the iOS team at O.C.
 Tanner for SwiftUI.